Flixnore/journal-mern/README.md

 # Journal MERN

 Hello, thanks for stopping by.
 This is the journal application that I use daily to record my thoughts.
 It allows you to create entries, view them, and run some basic statistics.
 It's really nothing revolutionary, the only reason I use it is that I wrote it.
-Not sure why you would otherwise, but if you're interested, you've come to the right place.
+Not sure why you would otherwise, but if you *are* interested, you've come to the right place.

 ## Building and Using

+UNDER CONSTRUCTION

 ## FAQs